 Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
 Multiple loops and distances available for beginner and moderate riders.
 Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
 Thanks to Methow Trails and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.

 Closed until the snow melts.
 An excellent full-day 29 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
 The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
 Lightning Creek trail also open.
 No parking pass required for parking or riding.

 Forested trail that gradually climbs up valley next to river.
 Ride out-and-back on trail or ride up Twisp River Road and down the trail.
 Nice and cool on hot, summer days!
 14 miles one way.
 NW Forest Pass required to park at campgrounds.
 No pass required to park at Sno-Park, Slate Lake trail head.
 No pass required for riding.

 West Fork Methow Trail

-Closed.
+Closed until the snow melts.
 Thanks to the good work of a forest service crew, this trail is finally clear to the bridge at Trout Creek.